ThePi1/poe-gem-arbitrage/readme.md

 The tool will run according to the `settings.ini` file and spit out profitable trades for you to make.
 You're going to see something like the text below.
-Here's how you can read it.

 No, there's no GUI, it's just text.